 \subsubsection{Harness Build Failure}

-(Cases: \data[classificationCounts][buildFailure]) We identified multiple instances where harnesses no longer build correctly.
-This can be caused by a dependency no longer building accurately, a misconfiguration of the compilation environment (such as compiler flags), or a variety of similar reasons that have been studied in more depth before~\cite{nourry2023human, nourrymyFuzzingBuildFails}.
-The cases we investigated do not lead to a full but only a partial build failure that still severely impact fuzzer performance.
-These usually surface as a small drop of the total number of covered lines but a large drop in the coverage percentage.
-Note that these cases are sometimes not reported to Monorail as they are typically configuration mistakes or errors handled by the build script, so a build is not even attempted; thus, a build failure cannot be reported.
+(Cases: \data[classificationCounts][buildFailure]).
+We identified multiple instances where individual fuzz targets no longer build correctly.
+This can be caused by a dependency no longer being available, a misconfiguration of the compilation environment (such as compiler flags), or a variety of similar reasons that have been studied in more depth before~\cite{nourry2023human, nourrymyFuzzingBuildFails}.
+Note that in contrast to previous work, the cases we investigated do not lead to a full but only a partial build failure, as only some fuzz targets no longer build, which still severely impacts fuzzer performance.
+These kinds of build failures usually surface as a small reduction in the total number of covered lines but a large drop in the coverage percentage.
+Note that these cases are sometimes not reported to Monorail, as they are typically configuration mistakes or errors handled by the build script, so no error is surfaced; thus, a build failure cannot be reported.